csongorkeller/flutter_open_weather_package/example/README.md

 # open_weather_example

-Demonstrates how to use the open_weather plugin.
+Demonstrates how to use the open_weather_client plugin.

 ## Getting Started